JoseQuintas/hwgui/contrib/qrencode/Readme.txt

 - Compile Harbour and HWGUI with the desired compiler.

-- Extract the archive in an temporary directory.
+- Extract the archive "QR-Code-generator-master.zip" in an temporary directory.

 -  Change to build directory:
   cd QR-Code-generator-master
   cd c

+- All Windows platforms:
-- Copy the desired build script from HWGUI environment in directory "contrib\qrencode".
+  Copy the desired build script from HWGUI environment in directory "contrib\qrencode" into the temporary directory above.
+  For example: Makefile.mingw

 - Start build process:

-  MinGW: make -f Makefile.mingw
+  MinGW: make -f Makefile.mingw *)
   LINUX: make (usage of the Makefile delivered by archive of QR code generator)

+  *) Build script only builds  the library and the demo program in C, but not the sample and demo program of HWGUI.

 - Copy header file "qrcodegen.h" to contrib\qrencode\include

 - copy library "libqrcodegen.a" or "libqrcodegen.lib"
   to the HWGUI "lib" directory.
-  The file extensions depends of the used compiler.
+  The file extension depends of the used compiler.

 - Optional: the temporary build directory is not needed any more, delete it.

 2.3) Steps to build HWGUI interface module:
+     - Change to HWGUI directory "contrib/qrencode"
      - hbmk2 qrencode.hbp
      - Check, that the library for the HWGUI interface module "libqrcodegen.<ext> "is created in the HWGUI "lib" directory.
-       <ext>: a, or lib or ?
+       <ext>: a, or lib or ? (depends of the used compiler)

 2.4) Test with sample program

      cd samples
      hbmk2 qrencode.hbp
-     qrencode.exe
+     qrencode.exe or ./qrencode
+     Press button "Test":
+     At first, the size of the QR code image is displayed, press "OK".

-     Read the generated QR code with the smart phone, the HWGUI porject site must be opened.
+     Read the generated QR code with the smart (mobile) phone, the HWGUI project site must be opened.
+     Quit by "OK", if ready.

 2.5) Final instructions.

-Be shure, that the following options are inserted in your *.hbp or Makefile:
+Be shure, that the following options are inserted in the *.hbp file or Makefile of your application:

 -L../lib

 -lqrcodegen
 -lhbqrencode

+Copy also the generated libraries and the header file to reach the path's by compile or running task.

 2.6) Extra instructions for non C99 standard compiler.

     In this case, the library "contrib\qrencode\qrencode.c"
-	cannot be compiled with the desired compiler.
+	cannot be compiled with the compiler not supporting the C99 standard.
 	Instead the use of a DLL (qrcodegen.dll) is the only way to get a running QR code generator.
 	The ready to use DLL (compiled with MinGW32)